Staff & Board

 Member

-• Phoebe Cross
+Phoebe Cross

 Community Development Assistant

-• Jesika Westbrook
+Jesika Westbrook

-Communication Coordinator
+Communications Coordinator

 Jesika grew up in Olympia and has worked in the local political and non-profit scene practically since they could walk.
 They received their BFA in Creative Writing from Portland State University, graduating Magna Cum Laude in 2018.
 They had the great honor and pleasure of working for Lt.
 Governor Denny Heck from 2021 until September of 2025.
 They now live in Vancouver with their partner and step-daughter, and are a working musician in the live theater scene - but you will frequently find them traveling the I-5 corridor to come home to Olympia.
-Beyond DERT, they work with their mother and local legend Danielle Westbrook for her firm Westbrook Music & Consulting, supporting non-profits and getting progressive candidate elected in Thurston County and beyond.
+Beyond DERT, they work with their mother and local legend Danielle Westbrook for her firm Westbrook Music & Consulting, supporting non-profits and getting progressive candidates elected in Thurston County and beyond.